anujGopal862/prathamorg.github.io/_posts/2020-10-30-PIAssessment.md

 **Progress** :

-- Data Collection: Data of personal interviews in form of videos and audios have been collected in English, Hindi, Marathi and Kannada
+- Data Collection: Data of personal interviews in form of videos and audios have been collected in English, Hindi, Marathi

-Total videos: 56 (Videos: 23, audios:33)
+Total videos: 56 (Videos: 22, audios:33)

-English: 11, Hindi:32, Marathi:9, Kannada: 4

-- Transcription: The Personal Interview videos/audios have been converted to text using Google/Azure Speech to Text and corrected by human transcribers and non-English transcriptions have been translated to English.
-Also, the interviewee and interviewer part has been separated.
+- Transcription: A pipeline to convert video files to audio files, transcript generation using Azure Speech to text has bee created
 - Text Features: Sentiment Analysis is performed on the transcriptions using various dictionary-based methods to get a score of positive/negative sentiment in the interview answers
-- Video Features: Smile detection using Computer Vision is in progress
+- Video Features: Smile detection, Eye contact detection , lip bite detection, face obstruction detection has been completed using computer vision models and thresholds have been finalized
+- Web app creation for video submission and report generation has beeen completed
+- Integration of various modules is in progress
+- Initial deployment to AWS was done
+- Final deployment and testing to be done in coming days